 Finally, there’s a travel rewards credit card from a major bank in Canada that comes with no foreign transaction fees.
-The Scotiabank Passport Visa Infinite Card is now accepting applicants and is clearly aimed at travellers who are looking to earn travel rewards and don’t want to pay those foreign transaction fees that are associated with most credit cards.
+The Scotiabank Passport Visa Infinite Card is clearly aimed at travellers who are looking to earn travel rewards and don’t want to pay those foreign transaction fees that are associated with most credit cards.
+I’m so impressed with the card that it easily made my list of the best travel credit cards in Canada.

 To be honest, I’m surprised it’s taken this long for a card like this to come out, but I guess since Chase has pulled out of Canada, the major banks – well, at least Scotiabank – now see an opportunity to offer a product that will get Canadians excited.
 The signup bonus is great at 25,000 Scotia Rewards points ($250 value), and the additional benefits are what you would expect from a premium travel rewards card.
 Keep reading my Scotiabank Passport Visa Infinite Card review now for the full details and my thoughts.